BrentDean/8-Bit/README.md

 | `OUT`    | Copy accumulator to output register    |
 | `HLT`    | Halt the CPU                           |

 My ISA keeps this basic structure and behavior as a starting point, then evolves as I expand the address space, and refine the control logic.
-A more detailed write-up of how my ISA relates to this “baseline” will live in `docs/ben-eater-isa.md` (work in progress).

 ## Instruction Set (Work in Progress)